Root Causes

 So what’s the solution?

-Gaining insight into how your body is functioning by using ranges that are structured around optimal health, of course!
+Gaining insight into how your body is functioning by using ranges that are focused on optimal health, of course!

 Let’s return to our example of TSH.
 The functional range for TSH that I use is 1-2.5 mIU/L.